wordpress-mobile/GutenbergKit/README.md

 ## Production

-To build the GutenbergKit for production run:
+To build GutenbergKit for production run the following command in your terminal:

 ```
 make build